 Providing Real Training for Real Dogs for Real Life

-Please reach us if you cannot find an answer to your question.
+Here are a few Frequently Asked Questions.
+Please reach out to us if you cannot find an answer to any other questions you may have.

 Service Dogs are trained to perform tasks and to do work that helps their handlers’ disabilities.

-Service dogs their Handlers attain safety and independence.
+Service dogs assist their Handlers attain safety and independence.
 It is very important to note that these dogs are not for petting as it could prevent them from performing their job correctly.
 In some states it is against the law to keep a Service Dog from their duties.

 Most Service Dogs have a “no petting” policy established by their owners.
 The Americans with Disabilities Act (ADA) protects the rights of people with disabilities to be accompanied by their service dogs in public places such as restaurants, grocery stores, and hotels.